 The purpose of this research itself is as follows.; Knowing the diversity of fauna species found at Mulawarman University, Knowing the fauna habitats in Mulawarman University, AND Analyzing the benefits of the diversity of fauna found in the Mulawarman University environment.
 Based on the research objectives.
-So, the benefits of this research are as follows: To find out the diversity of fauna species found at Mulawarman University, To find out the fauna habitats in Mulawarman University, To find out the analysis of the benefits of fauna diversity found in the Mulawarman University environment
+So, the benefits of this research are as follows: To find out the diversity of fauna species found at Mulawarman University, To find out the analysis of the benefits of fauna diversity found in the Mulawarman University environment